CloudGlance - Document Intelligence Platform

 I shaped the structural foundation that would drive the entire platform:

-• Projects as the core workspace model
+• Project Management as the core workspace model

 • Tasks and Task Runs as repeatable workflows